amason445/game_reviews_data_warehouse/README.md

 - **POWER_BI** This schema contains analytical views written from the main tables

 ## Sample Data and Visualizations
-I've included a folder containing some sample output data and rough visualizations in Microsoft Excel.
-The folder is called: Sample Data and Visualizations.
+I've included some sample output data and rough visualizations in a folder called: Sample Data and Visualizations.

 Finally, I've also included some screenshots below of dashboards I've built in Microsoft's PowerBI: